act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 #### Passed example 4

-The `lang` and `xml:lang` attributes values that are not the empty string ("") and has valid primary language subtags.
+The `lang` and `xml:lang` attributes values that are not empty ("") and has valid primary language subtags.

 ```html
 <html>